kenakofer/hymnsinger/docs/tags/acapella.md

 Come, adore on bended knee Christ, the Lord, the newborn King.

 See him in a manger laid whom the angels praise above.
-Mary, Joseph, lend your aid, while we rais our hearts in love.
+Mary, Joseph, lend your aid, while we raise our hearts in love.
 </td><td class='tags-box'><a class="taglink" href="{{ site.baseurl }}/tags/christian.html">christian</a><a class="taglink" href="{{ site.baseurl }}/tags/4part.html">4part</a><a class="taglink" href="{{ site.baseurl }}/tags/acapella.html">acapella</a><a class="taglink" href="{{ site.baseurl }}/tags/4verse.html">4verse</a><a class="taglink" href="{{ site.baseurl }}/tags/musicbyother.html">musicbyother</a><a class="taglink" href="{{ site.baseurl }}/tags/textbyother.html">textbyother</a><a class="taglink" href="{{ site.baseurl }}/tags/winter.html">winter</a></td></tr><tr><td class='hymn-name-box'><a href="{{ site.baseurl }}/listing/be_still_my_soul.html">Be still my soul</a></td><td class='lyric-box'>Be still, my soul; the Lord is on thy side;
 bear patiently the cross of grief or pain;
 leave to thy God to order and provide;